 - Although I’m not in the habit of bringing a flask to events, this one would be a bit bulky if you wanted to do so.

-The Stanley Adventure Hip Flask & Shot Set is available online for AUD$79.95 from Stanley.
+The Stanley Adventure Hip Flask & Shot Set is available online from Blue Mountains Camping.

 Have you tried Stanley’s flasks and thermoses?
 Got any questions or comments?
 Let us know by commenting below.